Loading course content...

 Lorem ipsum <del>dolor sit</del> amet <ins>consectetur adipisicing</ins> elit.

-CSS is short for Cascading Style Sheet, it controls the appearance of the HTML components, such as the the color, spacing, size, and more.
+CSS is short for Cascading Style Sheet, it controls the appearance of the HTML element, such as their color, spacing, size, and so on.

 There are three ways you can add CSS to your HTML document.
-First, you can use a style attribute like this:
+First, you can add them inline with a style attribute like this:

 <p>